Essential & General Tips for Traveling to Cozumel

 Uber didn't make it to the island yet.
-Instead Cozumel has a unified taxi system that allows you to order a taxi through facebook Messenger/WhatsApp or by phone, although most times you can catch a taxi on any street.
-Every driver has an official price list which you can request at anytime.
+Instead Cozumel has a unified taxi system that allows you to order a taxi through facebook Messenger/WhatsApp or by phone, although most times you can catch a taxi on a street.
+Every driver has an official price list and obligated to charge you accordingly.

 24/7 Base 1 - Tel: 872 0041 / 872 0236

 Base 2 - Tel: 872 5770 / 872 5771

 Please note, that gas stations in Cozumel do not work 24/7.
 Make sure to fill up your tank before 9pm.
 We recommend to use cash only.